Alawwa

+Demography-Religion

+Alawwa is located at the border between the North Western Province and Sabaragamuwa Province.
+The two provinces are separated by the Maha Oya.

+There are 66 Grama Niladhari Divisions in Alawwa Area.

 Transport

 Alawwa has well established road and railway links.
 The city is located on the A6 (Ambepussa - Trincomallee Road).
 The B8 (Alawwa - Dampelessa Road), B9 (Alawwa - Maharagama Road), B539 (Nelundeniya - Alawwa Road) and many other regional roads emanate from Alawwa.